 Note: Configuring an interview plan during the new job creation process requires that your organization has Interview Plan enabled as a step in the job setup flow.

 Interview plans are made up of stages and interviews.

 A stage is a section of the interview plan used to categorize a step in the interview process.
 Some common examples include application review and face-to-face stages.

 An interview is a smaller section of a stage used to signify a specific interaction inside of a stage.
 For example, a face-to-face stage may have one interview with the hiring manager, and another with the other members of the team.
 Each stage is made up of one or more interviews.

-Each interview plan starts with the Application Review stage and ends with an Offer stage.
+Each interview plan, by default, starts with the Application Review stage and ends with an Offer stage.
 Everything in between those two stages is up to you.

 Add an interview plan during job creation

 When creating new jobs, interview plans can be configured during your initial job setup.